 source of the money from which those students are being paid.

-are paid by departmental budgets.
-Students do not have a maximum amount
+All students can work in GSA jobs, including both international students and students not qualifying for financial aid.
+GSA positions are paid by departmental budgets.
+Students do not have a maximum amount of earnings.

 is not awarded on a Financial Aid award notice.
 Students need not have